aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldcitation/_index.md

 ```

-Sets a value that mathes the **Tag** element's value of the source to insert.
+Sets a value that matches the **Tag** element's value of the source to insert.

  **Examples:**